Women's County Championship: History

 The inaugural Women's County Championship took place in 1997, with 16 teams competing in three divisions.
 This first tournament was organised and run by the Women's Cricket Association, which voted to merge with the England and Wales Cricket Board (ECB) on 29 March 1998.
 As such, the ECB has administered the competition since 1998.

 Yorkshire were the winners of five of the first six Championships, with East Midlands breaking their run in 1999.
 After this began a period that was dominated by Sussex and Kent.
 Sussex won six titles between 2003 and 2013, including three in a row between 2003 and 2005, whilst Kent won eight titles between 2006 and 2019.
 Yorkshire managed one more title, in 2015, whilst Lancashire and Hampshire have won one title apiece, in 2017 and 2018, respectively.
 Hampshire's title came after a remarkable rise through the divisions, winning Division 3 in 2015 and Division 2 in 2017 before being crowned County Champions one year later.

 2019 marked the final year of the County Championship as women's cricket in England was restructured by the ECB, paving the way for a regionalised 50-over tournament, as well as the Women's Hundred.
 A similar tournament, but with no national winner, was introduced ahead of the 2024 season, in the form of the ECB Women's County One-Day.

 Structure

 The Championship operated on a league structure, with varying amounts of divisions and teams over its history.
 The first Championship involved 16 teams split across three divisions.
-Gradually more teams were added over the years (and county sides replaced the regional and Second XI sides that initially competed), and in 2004, which had 24 participants, a second tier was added, the County Challenge Cup.
+Gradually more teams were added over the years (and county teams replaced the regional and Second XI teams that initially competed), and in 2004, which had 24 participants, a second tier was added, the County Challenge Cup.
 In 2008 (which had 33 teams participating) the Challenge Cup was ended and teams were placed in Divisions 1 to 5.
 This became four divisions in 2012 and finally three divisions in 2017, a structure that continued until the Championship ended in 2019.

 Varying amounts of teams have participated in the Championship over the years, reaching a peak of 38 teams in 2015.
 35 teams competed in the final season of the Championship in 2019.
 The teams that have participated in the tournament are: